pedromsilvapt/data-async-iterator/README.md

 # Async Iterator

-> Utility functions to work with async iterables as available in ES2018/TypeScript
+> Batteries-included utility functions to work with async iterables as available in ES2018/TypeScript

 # Installation
 ```shell